jasonbrianhall/cometbusters/README.md

 **Score Multiplier**
 - Starts at 1.0x
-- Increases with consecutive hits
+- Increases with hits
 - Maximum of 5.0x multiplier
 - **Resets to 1.0x when you take damage**
 - Building multiplier is high-risk/high-reward
+- Finishing a wave gives you points

 **Life Milestones**
 - Extra life every 100,000 points